Thanksgiving: A Time for Togetherness

 ¼ cup fresh or frozen corn

-1/3 cup of vegan shredded cheese
+⅓ cup vegan shredded cheese

 1 tablespoon baking powder

-½ teaspoon salt, ½ teaspoon pepper
+½ teaspoon pepper

-1/3 cup organic agave syrup
+⅓ cup organic agave syrup

-4 oz vegan butter (I use applesauce -to make it healthier)
+4 oz vegan butter (I use applesauce to make it healthier)

 1 cup unsweetened non-dairy milk, room temperature

-*If you want a spicy version, add a chopped jalapeno pepper (remove seeds)
+If you want a spicy version, add a chopped jalapeño pepper (remove seeds).

 Directions:

+Make homemade buttermilk by mixing the milk and lemon.
 Let this sit for 10 minutes.

 Mix all dry ingredients in a bowl.